 About this Poem

 "I hope this poem both speaks for itself and is readable between the lines.
 Let’s say it all happened sometime in the early 70’s."

-The 2010 winner of the National Book Award in poetry, Terrance Hayes is the author of five poetry collections.
+The 2010 winner of the National Book Award in poetry, Terrance Hayes is the author of seven poetry collections.
 He currently serves on the Board of Chancellors of the Academy of American Poets.